MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-installation.md

 After performing these steps, the container image pull should be unblocked.

-## When running the Set-AksHciRegistration command, the error _Unable to check registered Resource Providers_ appears
+## When running Set-AksHciRegistration, the error _Unable to check registered Resource Providers_ appears

 After running [Set-AksHciRegistration](./reference/ps/set-akshciregistration.md) in an AKS on Azure Stack HCI installation, an _Unable to check registered Resource Providers_ error is displayed.
 This error indicates the Kubernetes Resource Providers are not registered for the tenant that is currently logged in.